pixelate/jekyll-plastic/README.md

 You can keep unfinished drafts of your blog posts in the [drafts folder](http://jekyllrb.com/docs/drafts/).

+Author data for blog posts is stored in `_data/authors.yml`.

 # Images

 Images are stored in the `_assets/images` folder.
 To display an image on a page use the following syntax: